 Strategies for avoiding the problem of fluoride in kombucha so you can continue to enjoy this healthful and traditional beverage without any toxic downside.

-Given the devastating health effects that fluoride can wreak, particularly on growing children, they are certainly right to be troubled about the potential for excessive fluoride exposure from kombucha, a traditional Russian drink made from fermenting plain black tea (or a combination of black and green tea) and sugar.
+Given the devastating health effects that fluoride can wreak, particularly on growing children, it is certainly right to be troubled about the potential for high fluoride levels in kombucha, a traditional Russian drink made from fermenting plain black tea (or a combination of black and green tea) and sugar.

 Raw phosphate contains high concentrations of fluoride estimated between 20,000 and 40,000 parts per million or 2-4% of the ore.

 When raw phosphate ore is processed into water-soluble phosphate via a chemical reaction with sulfuric acid, large amounts of fluoride are vaporized into the air which can contaminate surrounding land with toxic fluoride in the form of hydrogen fluoride and silicon tetrafluoride.

 As a result of the land contamination from the phosphate industry, the cattle population of Polk County, Florida dropped by 30,000 between 1953 and 1960.
 Farmers fearing for the health of their herds caused an estimated 150,000 acres of cattle land to be abandoned.